Carmel guide

 Where Pebble fits into a Carmel itinerary

 If you only have one full day, build around the round.
 Start with an early tee time, grab lunch with an ocean view, then spend the late afternoon back in Carmel for galleries, wine, or a beach walk.
-If you have two or three days, combine Pebble with Point Lobos, 17-Mile Drive, and one great dinner instead of trying to cram in every possible attraction.

 Who should actually book it